abbr/Unippear/README.md

 |-- app.js                  <--- Express app config
 |-- package.json            <--- Node package descriptor
 ```
+### Loader
-The core component is a loader that controls what assets (HTML, CSS, JS, IMG etc) get injected asynchronously to the client document and the order of loading.
+*Unippear*'s core component is a loader that controls what assets (HTML, CSS, JS, IMG etc) get injected asynchronously to the client document and the order of loading.
 All assets should be stored in */public/assets*.
 The loader loads following assets automatically:

 1. All *assets/css* files sorted alphabetically, nested folders are allowed and sorted after file peers
 2. All *assets/js* files  sorted alphabetically, nested folders are allowed and sorted after file peers